SawanRana/customSegementControl/README.md

 # customSegementControl
-Custom segment control to select the different segment.
+Custom segment control to select the different segments using IBoutlets.